-- Allow-User accounts can use the application normally.
+- Option 1: Group settings - Go to the action filters, select the granular application control actions, then the applications that can support selected granular application control actions will be filtered out. - Select the applications that need actions set. - Go to Action, select the actions that apply to the selected application. - Option 2: Single application settings - Select one application that needs an action. - Select an action from the application action list, and apply it. - Allow-User accounts can use the application normally.
 Application Control events are recorded if the administrator enables that setting.
 (See Application Control Settings for details.) - Block-User accounts cannot use this application.
 The network packets identified as part of this application will not be delivered.
 Application Control events can be recorded if the settings is enabled.
-(See Application Control Settings on page 5-7 for details.)
-A log entry can also be created for this event. - Action During Work Time-Select the check box of the protocol to which you want to apply the filtering action during work time.
-To select all the protocols of a group, click the check box for the group.
-The group does not need to be expanded for you to select all protocols in a group.
-(Restricted days and hours are defined at Administration > IWSVA Configuration > Work/Leisure Time.
-(See Work/Leisure Time on page 14-14 for details.)
-Click Apply to apply the filtering action to the selected protocols. - Action During Leisure Time-Select the check box of the protocol for which you want to apply the filtering action during leisure time.
-To select all the protocols of a group, click the check box for the group.
-The group does not need to be expanded for you to select all protocols in a group.
-Click Apply to apply the filtering action to the selected protocols.
+(See Application Control Settings on page 5-8 for details.)
+A log entry can also be created for this event. - Match Next Policy-Use the next policy settings.
+This action does not exist in Global and Guest policy. - Scheduling-Select the time object for the protocol for which you want to apply the action.
+(Restricted days and hours are defined at Administration > IWSVA Configuration > Schedule Time.)
+(See Scheduled Times on page 14-14 for details.)
+Click Save to apply the filtering action to the selected protocols.